gabrielmfelix/Restricted-Null-Model/README.md

 10. C.partitions -> vector of integers.
 Partition of columns.
 Used only if byarea = TRUE.

-## (3) CompoundTopologyTest
+## (3) CompoundTest

-This function can be used to test for a compound topology in an interaction network.
+This script, provided in 2 formats, can be used to test for a compound topology in an interaction network.

+If you are fully confortable using R, run the original script in R format.

+If you would prefer a more didatic example, run the script in RMD format.

-It integrates the other two new functions presented here and some functions that have already implemented in the package bipartite for R.
+It integrates the two new functions presented here and other functions that have already been implemented in the package bipartite for R.

-The net1.txt file contains a network with a compound topology, which can be used in a test drive.
+The net1.txt file contains an example network with a compound topology, which can be used in a test drive.
+If you want to test your own network, replace this file with another one formatted in the same way.
+And don't forget to keep object names consistent.

-Follow the instructions given in the script to run the compound topology test.
+Follow the instructions given in the script to run a compound topology test.

 ## Acknowledgements